Ralph Ford, Ph.D.

 As Behrend’s chief academic and administrative officer, Dr. Ford has responsibility for all teaching, research, and outreach activities of the college as well as overall campus operations, including planning, human resources, enrollment management, strategic communications, development and alumni relations, and intercollegiate athletics.

-Dr. Ford joined the college in 1994 as a faculty member in electrical and computer engineering, subsequently serving as department chair.
-From 2005-2015, he served as director of the School of Engineering, leading growth in school enrollment and the creation of new academic programs and research centers.
+Dr. Ford joined Penn State Behrend in 1994 as a faculty member in electrical and computer engineering, subsequently serving as department chair.
+From 2005 to 2015, he served as director of the School of Engineering, leading significant growth in school enrollment, creation of new academic programs, increased external research funding, and the formation of research centers and industrial partnerships.
 Under his leadership, the School of Engineering increased its national visibility, reflected in its regular ranking as one of the top undergraduate engineering schools in the country by U.S. News & World Report.

-In 2013, while still director of the School of Engineering, Dr. Ford assumed additional duties as associate dean for industry and external relations for the college.
-In this role, he coordinated Behrend’s open-laboratory model of learning and discovery, which brings students and faculty members together with external partners to explore ideas, research opportunities, advance technologies, and refine products and services.
-In the open-lab environment, students gain relevant hands-on experience while delivering research, development, and design solutions to partners.
-He also oversaw the college's strategic partnership with Knowledge Park, now home to more than twenty companies employing more than 500 people, including numerous graduates and current students of the college.
+In 2013, while director of the School of Engineering, Dr. Ford assumed additional responsibilities as Penn State Behrend’s associate dean for industry and external relations.
+In this role, he led Behrend’s Open-Laboratory model of learning and discovery, which brings students and faculty members together with external partners to explore ideas, pursue research opportunities, advance technologies, and refine products and services.
+In the Open-Lab environment of Penn State Behrend, students gain relevant hands-on experience while delivering research, development, and design solutions to partners.
+In his role as associate dean for industry and external relations, Dr. Ford also oversaw the college's strategic partnership with Knowledge Park, which is home to more than twenty companies employing more than 500 people, including numerous graduates and current students.

-He is the author of more than 40 publications, including the book, Design for Electrical and Computer Engineers (McGraw Hill).
+Dr. Ford is the author of numerous publications, including the book, Design for Electrical and Computer Engineers (McGraw Hill).
+He has secured more than $3 million in competitive external grant funding.
 In 2005, he was a Fulbright Scholar to Brno University of Technology in the Czech Republic.
+In 2019, he received an honorary doctorate from Brno, in recognition of his accomplishments as a distinguished scientist and for his collaboration with the institution.
 He is a past vice president and past member of the board of directors of the Institute of Electrical and Electronics Engineers (IEEE), the largest technical professional society in the world.
+Since 2022, he has served as the president of the IEEE Foundation.

 Prior to joining Penn State Behrend, Dr. Ford worked at IBM Microelectronics developing computer vision systems for semiconductor inspection and at Brookhaven National Laboratory on the strategic defense initiative.
 He holds a bachelor’s degree in electrical engineering from Clarkson University and master’s and doctoral degrees in electrical engineering from the University of Arizona.